craftercms/docs/source/new-ia/by-role/developer/headless/accessing-content.rst

 ----------------------

-For retrieving content and navigation using APIs offered by CrafterCMS, use the `@craftercms/content <https://www.npmjs.com/package/@craftercms/content>`__ library npm package name
+For retrieving content and navigation using APIs offered by CrafterCMS, use the `@craftercms/content <https://www.npmjs.com/package/@craftercms/content>`__ JavaScript SDK npm package name

-For more information on other CrafterCMS JavaScript libraries, see :ref:`javascript-libraries`
+For more information on other CrafterCMS JavaScript SDK npm packages, see :ref:`javascript-sdk`